cescoffier/introduction-to-vert.x/intro-to-vertx-post-3.md

 ## Previously in this blog series

 This post is part of the _Introduction to Vert.x_ series.
-So, let’s have a quick look about the content of the previous posts.
+So, let’s have a quick look back at the content of the previous posts.
 In the first post, we developed a very simple Eclipse Vert.x application, and saw how this application can be tested, packaged and executed.
-In the last post, we saw how this application became configurable and how we can use a random port in test.
+In the last post, we saw how this application became configurable and how we can use a random port in a test.

 Well, nothing fancy...
 Let’s go a bit further this time and develop a CRUD-ish / REST-ish application.
 So an application exposing an HTML page interacting with the backend using a REST API.
-The level of RESTfullness of the API is not the topic of this post, I let you decide as it’s a very slippery topic.
+The level of RESTfulness of the API is not the topic of this post, I leave it you to decide as it’s a very slippery topic.

 So, in other words we are going to see: